ossd-s25/jpjacobpadilla-weekly/about.md

 permalink: /about/
 ---

-A little website where you'll find my blog posts on open source software development course at NYU.
+A little website where you'll find my blog posts on open source software development for a course at NYU.